Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 **What Are Virtual Environments For?**

-Virtual environments allow you to isolate Red's library dependencies, cog dependencies and python binaries from the rest of your system.
+Virtual environments allow you to isolate Blue's library dependencies, cog dependencies and python binaries from the rest of your system.
 There is no performance overhead to using virtual environment and it saves you from a lot of troubles during setup.
-It also makes sure Red and its dependencies are installed to a predictable location which makes uninstalling Red as simple as removing a single folder, without worrying about losing your data or other things on your system becoming broken.
+It also makes sure Blue and its dependencies are installed to a predictable location which makes uninstalling Blue as simple as removing a single folder, without worrying about losing your data or other things on your system becoming broken.

 --------------------------------------------
 Virtual Environments with Multiple Instances
 --------------------------------------------
-If you are running multiple instances of Red on the same machine, you have the option of either using the same virtual environment for all of them, or creating separate ones.
+If you are running multiple instances of Blue on the same machine, you have the option of either using the same virtual environment for all of them, or creating separate ones.

 .. note::